-As an example of why implementation is moving so quickly now, just this week, NY Judges have called for In-Person Appearances to Cease as Omicron rages throughout their courthouses (reference).
-Many firms tell us that implementing a hybrid model is proving to be incredibly important and has risen to the top of planning and strategic implementation for Q1 2022.
+As an example of why implementation is moving so quickly now, is when NY Judges called for in-person appearances to cease as Omicron forced its way into their courthouses (reference).
+Many firms tell us that implementing a hybrid model is proving to be incredibly important and has risen to the top of planning and strategic implementations for Q1 2022.
 These new, primary concerns revolve around secure document storage / signing, the ability to collaborate in real-time, and the necessity of best-in-class HD audio and video platform conferencing.

-Firms have noted this delay from variants were somewhat expected, given the data about the disease itself and the way people handle it has also been a moving target.
-Many firms aren’t even preparing to have people back at pre-pandemic levels at all, pointing to how conventional wisdom has changed on this particular aspect of Big Law management.
+Firms noted this delay caused by variants were somewhat expected, given the data about the disease itself and how it’s handled has been akin to a moving target.
+Many firms aren’t even preparing to have people back at pre-pandemic levels at all, pointing to how traditional thinking has changed on this particular aspect of firm management.

-Noted in a recent Citi survey of firm leaders in the US, most said they wanted their lawyers back in the office at least three days a week and that the pace of their firm implementing hybrid workplace technologies was quickly starting to escalate.
+Noted in this recent Citi survey of firm leaders in the US, most said they wanted their lawyers back in the office at least three days a week and that the pace of implementing hybrid technologies was quickly starting to escalate.

-They universally agreed that the hybrid trend is “the most immediate challenge or opportunity, depending on how firms perceive it,” here in this new year.
-It is the one solution that will allow them to continue on and put in place tools to accomplish whatever is coming in the short term future.
+They resoundingly agree the hybrid trend is “the most immediate challenge or opportunity, largely depending on how firms perceive it.”
+It is the one solution that allows them to continue forward and put in place tools to accomplish whatever is coming in the short term future.

 Secure Document Storage/Sharing/Signing, Real Time Collaboration and HD Conferencing Lead the Way in Requirements

-The fact that 2021 will likely go down as one of the strongest financial years on record is due in part to expenses remaining low after many office returns and associated costs were thwarted by the delta and now omicron variants.
+The fact that 2021 will likely go down as one of the strongest financial years on record is due in part to expenses remaining low after many office returns and associated costs were thwarted by multiple COVID variants.

-According to the report, some firms found their initial investment in remote technologies for working had actually helped break down some barriers of communication and how they’d like to keep them as they move to more of a hybrid approach.
+According to the report, some firms found their initial investment in remote workforce technologies had actually helped break down some barriers of communication and that they’d like to keep or adapt them as they move to more of a hybrid approach.

 Brad Hildebrandt, founder of Hildebrandt Consulting and an author of the Citi report, noted in an interview this week that the logistics of hybrid work remain an obstacle for everyone, from managing partners to associates looking to move up.